Jesse McGregor: Reception

 For his portrayal of Jesse, Unwin was nominated for Most Popular New Talent at the 1997 Logie Awards.
 He also earned a nomination for Most Popular Newcomer at the 3rd National Television Awards.
 In 1999, Unwin received nominations for Best Actor and Sexiest Male from the Inside Soap Awards.

 An Inside Soap columnist dubbed the character "the Bay's loveable rogue".
 While another writer for the publication dubbed him "a man of many hidden depths."
 In January 2005, Inside Soap asked its readers to decide whether Jesse should remain with Leah.
 Sixty-two per cent of readers voted that he should move on from Leah.
 Matt Bagwell from HuffPost said that Jesse's most memorable story was being sent to prison for the bait-shop arson attack.

 Jack Guy from CNN said "Jesse played a major role in the long-running soap and was seen as something of a bad boy who was no stranger to a brush with the law."
 A BBC News writer called him a "bad boy" role.
 An ITV News reporter branded Jesse a "rebellious" character and Katie Rosseinsky of the Evening Standard shared their opinion calling Jesse a "rebellious teen".
 Gwilym Mumford writing for The Guardian described Jesse as a "roguish" and "cult character".
 Molly Pike from the Daily Mirror wrote "bad boy Jesse was known for getting into trouble with the law."
 A reporter from Heart radio station echoed this, stating "his character was known for having his fair few brushes with the law and was sent to prison."
+In 2025, Peter Hart from Daily Mirror described Jesse as a "bad boy" type character.